ucfopen/Materia-Docs/_v11_support/managing-users.md

 - The **Time elapsed** value is not to be relied upon for incomplete plays.
 This is because while some widget engines will transmit logs to the server after every user interaction, many will instead transmit all log data upon submission.
 The server can extrapolate a play duration for incomplete plays based on the submission time of logs, but if no further logs were transmitted after the play was initialized, the duration will be noted as `1s`, which may or may not be the actual duration the student spent on the page before abandoning the play.

 - The **Context** value will be `Web` or `LTI` depending on where the instance was played.
 If embedded as an assignment in your LMS, the widget will likely be played in an `LTI` context.
 LTI-enabled plays typically transmit score data back to the LMS, however they will *not* transmit score data if embedded as a module item instead of an assignment.
-The user admin panel does not provide information as to whether the score passback actually occurred.

-> You can use the Context property to help determine whether a grade passback should have occurred (and didn't), or if a student mistakenly played an instance outside of the LTI context.
+- The **Submission Status** property indicates the grade passback status of the play session.
+Note that play sessions from earlier versions of Materia will not have their submission status recorded; these are indicated by a "Legacy" status.
+Other submission status codes include:

+* `NOT_SUBMITTED`: this is the default value.
+It generally means the play session was not completed.
+* `NOT_GRADED`: the activity the widget was embedded in was not graded (for example: a module item).
+* `SUCCESS`: the score was successfully received by the LMS.
+* `AGS_NOT_INCLUDED`: similar to `NOT_GRADED`, the activity did not support score submissions.
+* `ERR_NO_ATTEMPTS`: Materia attempted to submit the score but it was not accepted by the LMS because the activity's attempt limit was already reached.
+* `ERR_FAILURE`: indicates a general failure.
+When this status is present, an option to re-submit the score to the LMS will become available.

 As a support user, you have the ability to review the score screen associated with a specific play session.
 Clicking the score percentage for a play will bring up the score screen associated with that play, allowing you to review how the student responded to individual questions.